QUOTES-Reactions to four-year jail term for Myanmar's Aung San Suu Kyi | Law-Order

 Myanmar's deposed leader Aung San Suu Kyi was sentenced on Monday to four years in prison on charges of incitement and breaching coronavirus restrictions in a case her supporters called politically motivated.

-President Win Myint was also sentenced to four years as the court handed down its first verdicts against the civilian leaders detained after a military coup on Feb.
-1. Here are reactions to news of the judgement:
+President Win Myint was also sentenced to four years after the court recorded its first verdicts against the civilian leaders detained after a military coup on Feb.
+1 Here are some reactions:

 "We continue our call for ASEAN to ban all junta representatives from its meetings, prevent junta generals from travelling in the region, and to engage with the duly-elected National Unity Government."
 MING YU HAH, DEPUTY REGIONAL DIRECTOR OF CAMPAIGNS FOR RIGHTS GROUP AMNESTY INTERNATIONAL: